Dovobet Gel: What You Need to Know for Effective Psoriasis Treatment

 Dovobet should be used with caution in pregnancy.
 Discuss with your prescriber if you are pregnant, planning to become pregnant, or breastfeeding before using this treatment.

 - NICE.
-Psoriasis: management (NG96).
+Psoriasis: assessment and management (NG96).
 Updated 2022. nice.org.uk

 - BAD (British Association of Dermatologists).
 Psoriasis guidelines. bad.org.uk